lukew3/ghlog/README.md

 ## Installation
 `pip install ghlog`

+## Simplicity
+Ghlog enables users to quickly add a log entry from the terminal by using the command `ghlog`.
+After `ghlog` is run, a prompt will appear and you simply type the text you wish to add.

+## Security
+Storing possibly sensitive information publicly is not a good idea.
+To protect your privacy, ghlog automatically saves to a private repository so that other Github users cannot access your logs.
+If you are more concerned that somebody might hack your account or access your data from inside of Github, you can encrypt your logs, using `ghlog config -e`.

 ## Usage
 * `ghlog` - Prompts the user for a new entry.
 Note that the personal access token must be added before this can be run.
+### config
-* `ghlog -t <personal-access-token>` - Sets the personal access token to the token provided.
+* `ghlog config -t <personal-access-token>` - Sets the personal access token to the token provided.
   * Instructions for creating a token can be found [here](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token)
-* `ghlog -r <new-repo-name>` - Creates a new ghlogbook repository with the passed name
+* `ghlog config -r <new-repo-name>` - Creates a new ghlogbook repository with the passed name.
+Sets as repo to write logs to.
-* `ghlog -f <date>` - Fetches log entries from the specified date, month, or year.
-Date must be written in yyyy/mm/dd format
-  * Can also pass a month in the format yyyy/mm or year in the format yyyy
-* `ghlog -m` - Makes a readme file out of submitted logs.
-Aiming to make this automatic possibly with github actions in a later update
-* `ghlog -e` - Encrypts your logs from now on.
+* `ghlog config -e` - Encrypts your logs from now on.
 Encryption key stored locally in .config/ghlog/config.ini file.
   * Repository is automatically set to private but encrypting logs can ease fears of account break-ins or internal snooping
   * Entries will not be readable via Github web interface.
   * Running this after an encryption key has already been set will ask if you want to overwrite old key with new key.
+### fetch
+* `ghlog fetch <date>` - Fetches log entries from the specified date, month, or year.
+Date must be written in yyyy/mm/dd format
+  * Can also pass a month in the format yyyy/mm or year in the format yyyy
+### make-readme
+* `ghlog make-readme` - Makes a readme file out of submitted logs.
+Aiming to make this automatic possibly with github actions in a later update
+* `ghlog make-readme -l` - Makes a readme file out of submitted logs and saves locally instead of on Github.
+If logs were encrypted.
+They will be stored as an unencrypted README in your current directory.
+### --help page
 * `ghlog --help` - Shows the following help text:
 ```
-Usage: ghlog [OPTIONS]
+Usage: ghlog [OPTIONS] COMMAND [ARGS]...

   A minimal command-line journal that saves to a Github repo

 Options:
-  -t, --set-token TEXT    Set Github personal access token.
-  -r, --create-repo TEXT  Create new Github repo with passed name.
-  -d, --get-day TEXT      Get log entries from a certain date, month, or year.
-                          Use (yyyy/mm/dd) and stop after your desired time.
-                          Ex: 2020/12 for December 2020, 2019/08/15 for August
-                          15th 2019

-  -m, --make-readme       Combines all logs into the Github README
-  -e, --encrypt           Encrypt your logs from now on.
-Warning: your logs
-                          will not be readable on Github, they must be
-                          decrypted locally to be readable.

   --help  Show this message and exit.

+Commands:
+  config       Configure ghlog.
+  fetch        Returns logs from the passed date (Use format yyyy/mm/dd)
+  make-readme  Makes readme in Github repo out of uploaded logs
 ```